shreejalearn/MusicHub/README.md

 # MusicHub
-A networking web app for musicians
+A networking web app for musicians built with React